metinucar/toolbox/lists/awesome-frontend.md

 - [Iconmonstr](http://iconmonstr.com/) - A collection of free, simple icons
 - [Font Custom](http://fontcustom.com/) - Generate custom icon webfonts from the comfort of the command line
 - [Marka](http://fian.my.id/marka/) - Beautiful transformable icons built for the web
+- [SVG Icons](http://svgicons.sparkk.fr/) - Ready to use SVG Icons for the web

 ### Colors
 - [chromajs](http://old.driven-by-data.net/about/chromajs/) - Library for all kinds of color manipulations